 The game really doesn't look that great considering what else I've seen this generation, but it does include some great vehicle and environmental destruction.
 It's also packed with NPCs running around though many were the same model and not particularly bright as they just walk around.
 The other racers weren't very good at racing and at times I'd have three just running into me for some reason instead of attacking each other.
 It was quite odd that they had such little focus on the core racing objective and I suppose that ties into just killing people or collecting barrels for bonuses instead of actually racing.
 The worlds were actually large and presented in a sandbox style so it was strange to see racing being heavily focused on them anyways.
 They're pack with people, animals and a number of bizarre areas to play around in.
 Again, they didn't look spectacular having a very aged look yet they were all unique.
 The damage for vehicles was well done as that was definitely a highlight along with some environmental destruction.
 Most of all I want to say that the gore effects were particularly well done as people splashed with a satisfying sploosh across the car and pavement.

 Carmageddon Max Damage isn't anything special and doesn't at all care about racing despite that being placed in the title.
 It might have done better as just being a sandbox experience or being a racing game with the side abilities to destroy cars or pedestrians.
 This really just lacked focus and I wasn't a fan of freeplay content being locked behind campaign progression.
 Players will enjoy the multiplayer as I imagine more will be focused on winning and less on just hitting each other though there will be some that do.
 The gore was well done along with destruction though it does look rather dated graphically.
 Carmageddon was an alright title, yet nothing that stands out in the current generation of gaming.

-Review Done on Carmageddon Max Damage for Xbox One
+Carmageddon Max Damage Review on Xbox One